BetterThanTomorrow/calva/docs/site/eval-tips.md

 ## Evaluating in a REPL window

 Since the REPL Window is mostly just a regular file, things work pretty similar at the REPL prompt.
 You use `alt+enter` to evaluate.
-Selecting the current form (default key binding `ctrl+w` after evaluating will select the result.
+Selecting the current form (default key binding `ctrl+w` on Mac and `shift+alt+right` on Windows and Linux) after evaluating will select the result.